 THE WAY WE DO BUSINESS IS CHANGING

-Over the last ten years, we’ve witnessed the deaths of several brick-and-mortar stores as enterprises switch to the online market.
-We’ve seen factories in America shut down shift overseas to both China and South Asia, where labor and materials often cost less, and we’ve seen the dependence on social media grow as businesses seek new ways of attracting more customers.
+Over the last decade, we’ve witnessed the deaths of brick-and-mortar retailers as enterprises switch to the online market.
+We’ve seen factories in America shut down and shift production overseas to countries, where labor and materials cost less, and we’ve seen the dependence on social media grow as businesses seek new ways to attract customers.

-The biggest change we’re seeing is the switching to product-as-a-service structures.
-This usually entails the fusion of genuine products with their accompanying services and monitoring software, so customers receive items in virtual or digital forms.
-One-time transactions are usually omitted from the equation.
+The biggest change we’re seeing is the pivot to product-as-a-service business models.
+This usually entails the fusion of genuine products with their accompanying services and monitoring.
+One-time transactions for outright purchase are usually omitted from the equation.
 Instead, customers find themselves “subscribing” to a product, and paying a recurring fee for the service in question.

 CAPEX – WHAT IS IT?